 I specialize in international relations, with a particular emphasis on how democratization affects the emerging geopolitical landscape of the post-Arab spring world.
-I have looked at how the proliferation of elections helps states signal their resolve in times of interstate crises; at the role of the international community in preventing coups and inducing juntas to go to the polls; at sanctions and the fate of leaders; at the role of aid in pushing countries to liberalize.
-My book project examines the phenomenon of “electing friends”, or the phenomenon of states siding with the candidates running for office in other countries.
-What are the consequences for democracy, corruption and the foreign policy of affected targets?
+I have looked at how the proliferation of elections helps states signal their resolve in times of interstate crises; at the role of the international community in preventing coups and inducing juntas to go to the polls; at sanctions and the fate of leaders; at the role of aid in pushing countries to liberalize; at the phenomenon of “electing friends” – states siding with the candidates running for office in other countries.
 In my work, I use surveys (existing and my own), experiments (natural, survey- and field- ones), and cross-national data.
 Some of my research involves geo-coding data and creating maps.
 I have helped create original data on elections and democracy, used in the discipline today.
-I received my undergraduate degree from the American University in Bulgaria, and a master’s in Economics and PhD in Political Science from Stanford University.
+I received my BA from the American University in Bulgaria, and a PhD in Political Science from Stanford University.
 Previously, I have held faculty positions at the University of California at Los Angeles and at Yale University.
 At present, I am on the Political Science faculty of the University of Mannheim, Germany.

 Marinov, Nikolay.
 2005.
 “Do Economic Sanctions Destabilize Country Leaders?”
 American Journal of Political Science, Vol. 49, pp. 564-576